WCSCourses/GCV_2025/course_modules_2025/ReferenceAlignment/README.md

 A few Linux tips to remember:

-1. Use the **Tab button** to automatically complete filenames – especially long ones
+1. Use the **Tab button** to automatically complete filenames/filepaths – especially long ones
 2. Use the **Up Arrow** to scroll through your previous commands, it enables you to easily re-run or re-use/change/correct old commands
+3. You have to use the **Left** and **Right** arrow buttons to move back and forth along a command - for example if you want to reuse a command but fix a typo or change a filename
+4. You can hit **enter** at any position within the command line - you do not to be at the end
-3.	**Case matters**, the following file names are all different:
+5.	**Case matters**, the following file names are all different:

 ```
 Myfile.txt